-We implemented our proposed methods in Python (version 3.6) and we used the Scipy optimization library (version 1.4.1) to solve the least squares problems ("lsq_linear" for linear systems, and "least_squares" for non-linear systems, specifically for bundle adjustment and for our implementation of MGRAPH [34]).
-Both functions implement the Trust Region Reflective method [35].
+We implemented our proposed methods in Python (version 3.6) and we used the Scipy optimization library (version 1.4.1) to solve the least squares problems ("lsq_linear" for linear systems, and "least_squares" for non-linear systems, specifically for bundle adjustment and for our implementation of MGRAPH [18]).
+Both functions implement the Trust Region Reflective method [43].
 For non-linear least squares, we derived the Jacobian matrix analytically for computational efficiency.
 We also used OpenCV (version 3.4.2) for extracting SIFT keypoints, finding matches, and estimating transformations.
 However, we implemented a RANSAC-based method for estimating translation parameters to enable additional optimizations.

 We used the GPS coordinates associated with the drone images to find the nearest neighbors in order to reduce the number of pairwise transformations to be estimated.
 However, for the experiments on the gantry images, we also used them as priors on the coordinates of the corners as described in equations 6 and 7.
 Using these associated GPS coordinates, for each image we selected its k nearest neighbors using the following approach.
-For each pair of neighboring images, we extracted the SIFT keypoint locations and descriptors and computed putative matches using the two nearest neighbours in the descriptor space, dropping second neighbours whose score was not less than 80% of the first one.
-We used k = 4 and k = 8for the drone and gantry experiments respectively.
+For each pair of neighboring images, we extracted the SIFT keypoint locations and descriptors and computed putative matches using the two nearest neighbours in the descriptor space, dropping second neighbours whose score was not less than 80% of the first one as used by many others (e.g., [44], [45]).
+We used k = 4 and k = 8 for the drone and gantry experiments respectively.
 Using these pairs of keypoints, we estimated transformations of the appropriate type using RANSAC and saved them alongside with the inliers for subsequent use.
-Following Ruiz et al. [34], to reduce computation time and memory usage we used only the top 20 inliers to form the equations in all variations of our methods.
+Following Ruiz et al. [18], to reduce computation time and memory usage we used only the top 20 inliers to form the equations in all variations of our methods.
+Note that in equations 6 and 7 σ{GPS} is used to properly incorporate the noisy estimates of the corners in the equations.
+The accuracy of these estimates is given by $\frac{1}{\sigma{GPS}}$.
+We calculated σ{GPS} by manually validating and revising (as needed) one of the gantry scans after being geo-corrected by our proposed method.
+More specifically, after the manual revision, the pairwise transformations are calculated using the accurate relative locations of the images.
+Comparing these results against the estimated transformations by RANSAC enabled measuring σ{GPS} .

 All of our experiments were performed on a system with Intel(R) Xeon(R) CPU X7560 and 882 GB of RAM.